 Gender Differences

-The following is an excerpt from my book, Martial Arts America: A Western Approach to Eastern Arts (p.122).
+The following is an excerpt from our book, Martial Arts America: A Western Approach to Eastern Arts (p.122).

 The following is from USA Today, February.
 26, 2003.